Comoros Travel Information

 Local time is GMT +3.

 Electrical current is 220 volts, 50Hz.
 Round two-pin plugs are most common.

 There is a risk of malaria throughout the year, and dengue fever outbreaks occur.
 Travellers should protect themselves against insect bites as far as possible and take a malaria prophylaxis.
 No vaccinations are required to visit Comoros but vaccinations for hepatitis A, hepatitis B, and typhoid are recommended.
 If you are spending a lot of time outdoors where you may be exposed to wild animals then a rabies vaccination might be worthwhile.
 Visitors should drink bottled or boiled water as a preventative measure.
 Medical facilities are limited and medications may not be available.
 Travellers are advised to bring their own personal medical kit, all required medications, and to take out comprehensive travel insurance.

 Tips of 10 percent are appreciated for good service.

 The islands are relatively crime-free, but visitors should be aware that muggers and pick-pockets will target those who look like they are carrying valuables.
 It is not advisable to walk around alone at night, particularly in the town centres.
-Cyclones are possible between January and April, and Le Kartala volcano on Ngazidja is active and erupts periodically.
+Cyclones occur between January and April, and Le Kartala volcano on Ngazidja is active and erupts periodically.
 It is advisable to check on the situation before visiting that part of the island.
-Foreign governments have issued warnings relating to the unstable political situation and it is a good idea to check up on current travel alerts before travel to Comoros.
-All political demonstrations and street protests should be avoided.
+Foreign governments have, in the past, issued warnings relating to the unstable political situation and it is a good idea to check up on current travel alerts before travelling to Comoros.
+All political demonstrations and street protests should also be avoided.

 The islands of the Comoros are largely Muslim and visitors should respect local traditions and sensitivities, especially during the month of Ramadan.
 Women in particular are advised to dress conservatively, covering shoulders and legs when away from the beach and their hotels.